OpenMW/openmw/docs/source/manuals/openmw-cs/files-and-directories.rst

 Directories
 ===========

-OpenMW and OpenMW CS us multiple directories on the file system.
+OpenMW and OpenMW CS use multiple directories on the file system.
 First of all there is a *user directory* that holds configuration files and a number of different sub-directories.
 The location of the user directory is hard-coded into the CS and depends on your operating system.

 ================  =========================================
-Operating System  User Dircetory
+Operating System  User Directory
 ================  =========================================
-GNU/Linux         ``<whatever>``
+GNU/Linux         ``~/.config/openmw/``
 OS X              ``~/Library/Application Support/openmw/``
-Windows           ``<whatever>``
+Windows           ``C:\Users\ *Username* \Documents\my games\OpenMW``
 ================  =========================================

-In addition to to this single hard-coded directory both OpenMW and OpenMW CS need a place to seek for a actuals data files of the game: textures, 3D models, sounds and record files that store objects in game; dialogues an so one.
+In addition to to this single hard-coded directory both OpenMW and OpenMW CS need a place to search for actual data files of the game: textures, 3D models, sounds and record files that store objects in game; dialogues and so on.
 These files are called *content files*.
 We support multiple such paths (we call them *data paths*) as specified in the configuration.
 Usually one data path points to the directory where the original Morrowind game is either installed or